 EGI will “go to the user”, engaging with them at their events by working with the VRCs to select important community events where EGI can promote itself and help users to engage with the VRC.

-Organise an Essay Competition for PhD students and early-career scientists who use the grid for their everyday work.
+Organise an Essay or Science Blog Competition for PhD students and early-career scientists who use the grid for their everyday work.
 This will allow EGI to engage with young scientists, and establish them as ambassadors for EGI within their communities, who may not yet be using the grid widely in their own work.
+EGI will seek to partner with a media sponsor to run the competition, both to publicise the competition, source high profile judges and to give a wide circulation platform for publishing the winning entries.

 Continue to build a case study collection, covering as many fields as possible, available as brochures, downloads, articles, blog posts and videos.

 Continue to promote and communicate the benefits, new features and improvements that are being made to the grid for existing users.

+Work with the Technical Outreach the New Communities team to promote easy-to-use tools, portals and services suitable for non expert users.

+Collaborate with VRC projects such as ENVRI, WeNMR, CLARIN, DARIAH through MoUs to publicise grid tools and services to their user communities.

 What are techniques that have been shown to be effective (or not) in the past?